andreaspts/DRL_Reacher_Project/report.md

 The employed learning algorithm is the DDPG algorithm which was introduced in the articles [Deterministic Policy Gradient Algorithms](http://proceedings.mlr.press/v32/silver14.pdf) and [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) to solve [Markov Decision Processes](https://en.wikipedia.org/wiki/Markov_decision_process) with continuous action spaces.

-At the heart of the learning agent are two deep neural networks which act as concurrent function approximators, i.e., they learn a Q-function (in an off-policy way via the Bellman equation) and a deterministic policy (via the Q-function) in parallel.
-Hence, it is a so-called [actor-critic approach](https://towardsdatascience.com/understanding-actor-critic-methods-931b97b6df3f) where the actor is represented by the first and the critic by the second network.
+At the heart of the learning agent are two deep neural networks which act as concurrent function approximators, i.e., they learn a Q-function (in an off-policy way via the Bellman equation) and a deterministic policy (via this Q-function) in parallel.

+The DDPG algorithm is a so-called [actor-critic approach](https://towardsdatascience.com/understanding-actor-critic-methods-931b97b6df3f) where the actor is represented by one and the critic by another network.
 More precisely, the actor network approximates the optimal deterministic policy which implies that the returned action `a` is the best one for any fed-in state `s`.
 In other words, it approximates the `argmax_a(Q(s,a))`-function.
-The state and action are fed into the, the critic to approximate the optimal action-value function through the input of the actor’s best action.
+The state and action are fed into the critic to approximate the optimal action-value function through the input of the actor’s best action.
 Both networks have target networks (as in the standard deep Q-learning algorithm) to stabilize the algorithm.
 The respective target networks are copied over from their main counterpart networks every update step.
 (This could also be changed to an update every `4` steps with minimal changes to the code.)

 These points become clearer when following the pseudo-code as taken from the [original literature](https://arxiv.org/abs/1509.02971):